Healthcare / Mobile App

 Phase 01

-Creating a functional identity
+Establishing a functional brand identity

 Problem